-- A root canal may be advised by your dentist if sensitivity has become severe and persistent.
+- Your dentist may recommend a root canal if sensitivity has become severe and persistent.

 Also, to prevent the worsening of teeth sensitivity, it is better to take precautions.

 If you are suffering from teeth grinding, you can opt for a mouth protector.
-Watch your diet by including teeth-healthy foods like celery, carrots, apples, and cheese and by avoiding sugary and acidic foods.
+Watch your diet by including teeth-healthy foods like celery, carrots, apples, and cheese and avoid sugary and acidic foods.

 For the right diagnosis and the proper treatments, a consultation with your dentist is a must.